ibonkonesa/barber-shop/README.md

 ## Mailing

 You can set up automatic email sending when a client makes a reservation.

-Just rename /cloud-functions/functions/mailing.example to /cloud-functions/functions/mailing.js and put gmail sender credentials, and the receiver email.
+Just rename /cloud-functions/functions/mailing.example
+to /cloud-functions/functions/mailing.js and put gmail sender credentials, and the receiver email.
-Remember to activate Gmail less secure apps (https://myaccount.google.com/lesssecureapps), and you probably will need to activate access account after every cloud functions deploy visiting https://accounts.google.com/DisplayUnlockCaptcha
+Remember to activate "Gmail less secure apps" (https://myaccount.google.com/lesssecureapps), and you probably will need to activate access account after every cloud functions deploy visiting https://accounts.google.com/DisplayUnlockCaptcha